 2025 - 2026

-Status: Consultation Document

 Church Walk CE Primary School, Church Walk, Ulverston,

-Cumbria, LA12 7N
+Cumbria, LA12 7EN

 Tel: 01229 587258

 Headteacher: Mrs. Susan Davies

 Contact via: head@churchwalk.cumbria.sch.uk

 We at Church Walk CE Primary School are committed to making our best endeavours to meet the special educational needs of pupils and ensuring that they achieve the best possible educational and other outcomes.
 In line with our mission statement, “It is the aim of the school to develop the academic potential of each child: and to cater for the social, moral, physical and spiritual requirements of the individual in a happy and secure Christian environment.”
 Every teacher is a teacher of every child, including those with SEND.